Ardakilic/Telegram-bot-php/README.md

 ###Requirements

  * PHP5.5+ (for Guzzle)
  * An SSL certificate (Telegram API requires this).
-You can use [Cloudflare's Free Flexilbe SSL](https://www.cloudflare.com/ssl) which crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.
+You can use [Cloudflare's Free Flexible SSL](https://www.cloudflare.com/ssl) which crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.
  * Telegram API key, you can get one simply with [@BotFather](https://core.telegram.org/bots#botfather) with simple commands right after creating your bot.

 ###Installation